TheWeirdDev/theweirddev.github.io/_posts/2015-10-02-alf-debug-solr.markdown

 {% endhighlight %}

 This Json object is sent in the body of the http post request.
-I would like to highlight here that the main query is actually located in this Json object.
+I would like to highlight here that the main query is actually located in this Json object (line 18).
 {% highlight sh%}
 "query": "(Foo  AND (+TYPE:\"cm:content\" OR +TYPE:\"cm:folder\")) AND"...
 {% endhighlight %}